Thorstein Veblen: Academic career

 In 1891, Veblen left the farm to return to graduate school to study economics at Cornell University under the guidance of economics professor James Laurence Laughlin.
 With the help of Professor Laughlin, who was moving to the University of Chicago, Veblen became a fellow at that university in 1892.
 Throughout his stay, he did much of the editorial work associated with the Journal of Political Economy, one of the many academic journals created during this time at the University of Chicago.
 Veblen used the journal as an outlet for his writings.
 His writings also began to appear in other journals, such as the American Journal of Sociology, another journal at the university.
 While he was mostly a marginal figure at the University of Chicago, Veblen taught several classes there.

 In 1899, Veblen published his first and best-known book, titled The Theory of the Leisure Class.
 This did not immediately improve Veblen's position at the University of Chicago.
 He requested a raise after the completion of his first book, but this was denied.

 Veblen's students at Chicago considered his teaching "dreadful".
 Stanford students considered his teaching style "boring", but this was more excused than some of Veblen's personal affairs.
 He offended Victorian sentiments with extramarital affairs while at the University of Chicago.
 At Stanford in 1909, Veblen was ridiculed again for being a womanizer and an unfaithful husband.
 As a result, he was forced to resign from his position, which made it very difficult for him to find another academic position.
 One story claims that he was fired from Stanford after Jane Stanford sent him a telegram from Paris, having disapproved of Veblen's support of Chinese workers in California.
-(The fact that Jane Stanford was already dead by 1905, while Veblen appointed in 1906, casts doubt on this story.)
+(The fact that Jane Stanford was already dead by 1905, while Veblen was appointed in 1906, casts doubt on this story.)